IsaiahIruoha/Canadian-Tech-And-Business-Internships-Summer-2025/README.md

 2. Edit the README.md file and preview your changes to ensure proper formatting.
 3. Open a pull request, and your contribution will be reviewed and merged.

-⚠️ Please note that this repository exclusively lists internships and co-op opportunities in **Canada** or **remote** positions worldwide 🌎.
+⚠️ - Please note that this repository exclusively lists internships and co-op opportunities in **Canada** or **remote** positions worldwide 🌎.

-⚠️ Additionally, business internships tend to be posted earlier in the season than tech roles ⏳.
+⚠️ - Additionally, business internships tend to be posted earlier in the season than tech roles ⏳.

-🔒 - Indicates that internship applications are closed.
+⚠️ - Indicates that internship applications are closed 🔒.

 # 💼 Best of luck on your summer 2025 job search!